christopheparisse/teimeta/README.md

 # test runs are done by calling node test/test1.js up to test/test4.js
 ```

+A free available version is found here: http://ct3.ortolang.fr/teimeta/ The software running on that page can be easily run on a static web server.
+It is only necessary
+to copy the dist directory (from the sources) on the web server.
+The models sub-directory can be tailored to your needed.
+To do this, edit the models.json file and provide
+your own files in the models directory.

 ### Stand Alone Version (implemented)

 ####  TEIMETA Application